tieukhanhpro99/SpicyLyricTranslator/README.md

 ## Custom Lyrics Support

-**Spotify 9.1.48** - Full custom lyrics functionality is available with the following providers:
+**Spotify 9.1.50 and above** - Full custom lyrics functionality is available with the following providers:

 - **Musixmatch**
 - **PetitLyrics**